cloudcreativity/laravel-json-api/UPGRADE.md

 If you have irregular mappings of search params to column names, add that mapping to your `$sortColumns` property, e.g. `$sortColumns = ['foo-bar' => 'baz_bat']`.

-If you want to use a complete different logic for converting search params to column names, overload the `columnForField()` method.
+If you want to use a completely different logic for converting search params to column names, overload the `columnForField()` method.

 ### Validator Providers